thedropbears/cms-website/src/_pages/info.md

 ## Mentors

 Our team is supported by a group of experienced and enthusiastic industry-skilled mentors.
-The mentors are the backbone of the team and encapsulate a mix of professional engineers, students who have previously competed in FRC and professionals from multidisciplinary backgrounds working in industry.
+Our mentors are the backbone of the team and encapsulate a mix of professional engineers, students who have previously competed in FRC and professionals from multidisciplinary backgrounds working in industry.
 Led by the head mentor, they assist with identifying tasks and teaching students how to strategise, design, build and code robots.

 ### Head Mentors